pencil2d/pencil2d.github.io/doc/faq.md

 TL;DR - Double click on the Camera Layer.

-Pencil2D has a infinite canvas, the bright rectangle at the center is the camera.
-It's a preview area when you export your animation to a video & image.
-So you are actually change the size of a camera, not the canvas.
-You can move the camera around on the infinite canvas and set keyframes of camera positions.
+Pencil2D has a infinite canvas, the bright rectangle at the center is the camera, a preview area when you export your animation to a video & image.
+So double-clicking on the camera layer is actually change the size of a camera, not the canvas.
+You can draw outside the camera border and move the camera around on the infinite canvas, set keyframes of camera positions on Timeline.
 For more info please check [this tutorial](https://www.pencil2d.org/doc/tutorials.html#ca).

 ## I like Pencil2D but... it is a bit 'buggy', what can i do?